apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 doc_rst     reStructuredText
 ==========  ================

-Please note that for DAGs, ``doc_md`` is the only attribute interpreted.
-For DAGs it can contain a string or the reference to a template file.
+Please note that for Dags, ``doc_md`` is the only attribute interpreted.
+For Dags it can contain a string or the reference to a template file.
 Template references are recognized by str ending in ``.md``.
 If a relative path is supplied it will start from the folder of the DAG file.
 Also the template file must exist or Airflow will throw a ``jinja2.exceptions.TemplateNotFound`` exception.

 This is especially useful if your tasks are built dynamically from configuration files, as it allows you to expose the configuration that led to the related tasks in Airflow: